elasticio/api-docs/source/includes/_executions.md

 Parameter | Required | Description
 --------- | -------- | -----------
 module    | yes      | Name of a `module` of the `component`. fields    | yes      | An object which represents configuration.
-Semantic is the same, when the `module` would be used for a `node` in a `Flow` [see more](#create-a-flow).
+Semantic is the same when the `module` would be used for a `node` in a `Flow` [see more](#create-a-flow).

 ### Relationships in request payload

 Parameter  | Required              | Description
 ---------- | --------------------- | -----------
-credential | depends on component  | If credential is specified in component descriptor for the module, credential should be created before and specified here.
+credential | depends on component  | If the credential is specified in the component descriptor for the module, credential should be created before and specified here.